DevTeam/Pure.DI/README.md

 ### Default constructor

-Everything is quite banal, this constructor simply initializes the internal state.
+It's quite trivial, this constructor simply initializes the internal state.

 ### Argument constructor

-It replaces the default constructor and is only created if at least one argument is provided.
+It replaces the default constructor and is only created if at least one argument is specified.
 For example:

 ```c#
 DI.Setup("Composition")